make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - A "double cover"
 - Use the double angle formula to recover the original pair
 - LERP is now a very good approximation
-- This is a 2D unit quaternion
+- This is a essentially 2D unit quaternion
 - It's now just a small leap from 2D to 3D

-# Unit Quaternions
+# Quaternion SLERP

-- [Quaternion brief history; unit quaternion for rotations]
+- [Quaternion brief history, Hamilton, unit quaternion as a point on the unit hypersphere and for Euler rotations, Euler parameters, advantages over three-parameter representations]
 - One parameter is cosine of half the angle as before, the other three come from scaling the axis vector by sine of half the angle
 - Quaternion SLERP (endpoints are unit length, result is unit length)
+- Used for character animation (Shoemake), robotics, spacecraft attitude control, RMSD bioinformatics, etc.
 - As we might expect, LERP is a very good approximation